Sunset by the sea oil painting | December 2017

 With sunset over the sea comes beautiful graduations of colour, soft light in the skies and contrasting light from the sea's varied movements, surfaces and depths.
 Also the sparkling light over the shore and where wet sands meet the sea.

-Inspiration for the new sunset watercolour paintings has come through the beautiful light and atmosphere of sunset, found from wide open views from the sandy beach.
+I was inspired by the beautiful light and atmosphere of sunset, as you look over the open sandy beach.
 The solitude, the sense of peace and experiencing nature's rhythms are something that I find special and are reflected in my paintings.

 They are calm, serene paintings reflecting the light of sunset and the movement over the shallow shore at St Annes with its miles of sands at low tide.

 I've kept them simple and minimal with the figurative element of flying seabirds to suggest scale.
 Textures are created using the natural surface qualities of Arches Aquarelle artist paper along with varying amounts of water.